Harshit10bisht/ai-node-chat-app/README.md

 3. **For WebSocket issues:**
    - The app is configured to use polling as a fallback
    - This ensures compatibility with Vercel's serverless environment

+4. **If you get "404 Not Found" for socket.io.js:**
+   - The app now uses a CDN version of Socket.IO client
+   - Make sure the chat.html file includes the CDN script tag
+   - Check that the CDN URL is accessible from your deployment region

 ## Project Structure